Zuruel0965/JData/README.md

-Wrote for the BYOND - DreamMaker language
+Wrote for the BYOND - DreamMaker language.
  Simple Data Storage for almost anything made easy.